loleg/schafferei/README.md

   <p align="center">Coworking in Köniz<p>
 </p>

+# Coworking Köniz

+This is the source code and content of the home page of the non-profit association Coworking Köniz.

-## Forestry (Content Management)
+## Editing with Forestry

-This project has been pre-configured to work with Forestry, just import your repository ✨
+This project has been pre-configured to work with the Forestry CMS, just import the repository ✨
 Any changes you make will be commited back to the repo, and deployed in a few minutes.

 <p>